Countermeasures

 System Defender

 The firewall is but the first line of defense.
 Almost every system is also monitored by an entity known as its system defender.
 For most devices, this is the resident ALI.
 Characters skilled in infosec typically guard their own PANs; people who are not rely on their muses.
-Dedicated teams of operatives often slave their PANs to the group’s hacker, who can overwatch the entire group’s security.
+Dedicated teams of operatives often puppet their PANs to the group’s hacker, who can overwatch the entire group’s security.

 System defenders have security if not admin privileges.
 If a passive or active alert is triggered, they are informed.
 Defenders are responsible for triggering non-automatic countermeasures.